-EURYKA consists of eight research work packages:
+EURYKA consisted of eight research work packages:

 1. Policy analysis: Tracking public policies and practices which promote youth participation and inclusion in each country as well as at the EU level.